wendajiang/wendajiang.github.io/content/reading/ostep30.md

   return 0;
 }
 ```
-But it is inefficient as parent spins and wastes CPU time.
-What we would like here insead is some way to put the parent to sleep until the condition we are waiting for (e.g. the child is done executing) comes ture.
+But it is inefficient as **parent spins and wastes CPU time**.
+What we would like here instead is some way to put the parent to sleep until the condition we are waiting for (e.g. the child is done executing) comes true.

 # Definition and Routines

-To wait for a condition to become true, a thread can make use of what is known as a **conditino variable.** *A **condition variable** is an explicit queue that threads can put themselves on when some state of execution(i.e. some condition) is not as desired(by waiting on the condition); some other thread, when it changes said state, can then wake one(or more) of those waiting threads and thus allow them to continue(by signaling on the condition).*
+To wait for a condition to become true, a thread can make use of what is known as a **condition variable.**

+> A **condition variable** is an explicit queue that threads can put themselves on when some state of execution(i.e. some condition) is not as desired(by waiting on the condition); some other thread, when it changes said state, can then wake one(or more) of those waiting threads and thus allow them to continue(by signaling on the condition).

-The idea goes back to Dijkstra's use of `private semaphores`.
+The idea goes back to Dijkstra's use of `private semaphores`, a similar idea was later named a "condition variable" by Hoare in his work on monitors.

 A condition variable has two operations associated with it: wait() and signal().
 - the wait() call is executed when a thread wishes to put itself to sleep